Homeschooling by Grace

 “What curriculum did you use for first grade?”

 I can tell you what I used, but a lot depends on where Parker is now academically.
 To teach my urchins to read, I always used something called Sing, Spell, Read and Write.
 It’s a phonics, reading, writing, and spelling program, and I’m used to it by now.
 If Parker is already reading well, he just needs practice.
 I really like SONLIGHT curriculum; it involves lots of reading out loud and lots of reading for them.
 However, I wouldn’t start SONLIGHT until he can read unless you want to use their phonics program with which I am unfamiliar.
 I think you can find SONLIGHT at www.sonlight.com.
 For math, I use some workbooks called Miquon Math because they’re cheap and kid-friendly.
 These workbooks cover math through third grade.
-Oh, you also have to have Cuisenaire rods to go with them.
+Oh, you also need Cuisenaire rods to go with them.
 You can purchase both the workbooks and the rods from any homeschool supplier.

 “What are daily routines like?”